 The remainder of this paper is organised as follows.
-In section 2 distributed real-time simulation and the use of SmartFED in a typical aerospace application is described briefly.
-Section 3 presents the concepts of exercise management.
-SmartFED-supported distributed exercise management is detailed in the section 4.
+Section 2 presents the concepts of exercise management.
+SmartFED-supported distributed exercise management is detailed in the section 3.
 At present the SmartFED tool-suite consists of three distinct tools: a federation manager tool, a federation monitor tool and a scenario definition and execution manager tool.
-These three tools are described in more detail in the sections 5, 6 and 7.
-Section 8 describes how SmartFED supports Verification, Validation and Accreditation of distributed simulations.
-Section 9 elaborates on how SmartFED supports the FEDEP process.
-Finally, concluding remarks and items for future work are presented in section 10.
+These three tools are described in more detail in the sections 4, 5 and 6.
+Section 7 describes how SmartFED supports Verification, Validation and Accreditation of distributed simulations.
+Finally, concluding remarks and items for future work are presented in the section 8.